 - 1. Students are expected to take all exams on the dates and times scheduled and the students are expected to be punctual for all exams.
 Students will be admitted to exams already in progress at the discretion of the proctor. - 2.
 Identification badges must be worn and clearly visible on the upper chest for admission into all exams. - 3.
 Students will keep their eyes on their own monitor and keyboard and/or exam.
-Any glancing around the room or at another student workstation, monitor, keyboard etc. will be interpreted as cheating.

-- 4. Upon completion, students will quietly exit the room and not return until all students have finished the exam.
+Any glancing around the room or at another student workstation, monitor, keyboard etc. will be interpreted as cheating. - 4.
+Upon completion, students will quietly exit the room and not return until all students have finished the exam.
 Any questions concerning the exam will be answered during the test review.
 Students that have completed the exam are expected to be quiet in the areas outside of the examination room. - 5.
 Exam results will be posted on-line, within one week after the exam is taken. - 6.
 All exams will remain the property of the school. - 7.
 Students will be instructed how to access the examination software and the procedures necessary to complete the exams specific to the testing day.
 Any student found in any other files, directories, programs, etc. will be interpreted as cheating. - 8.
-The only personal items allowed in the computer lab will be a pencil or pen.
+The only personal items allowed during the exam will be a pencil or pen.
 All materials given to the student by the proctors will be returned before the student leaves the room.
-Student are responsible for securing personal items in a safe location; the school will not be responsible for any lost or missing items. - 9.
-Students may review questions and change answers as long as there is time remaining.
+Student are responsible for securing personal items in a safe location; the school will not be responsible for any lost or missing items.

+- 9. Students may review questions and change answers as long as there is time remaining.
 Once a student exits the exam section they cannot return or edit the exam section. - 10.
 If a student must exit the exam room during an exam they must raise their hand and receive permission.
-There will not be any additional time allowed for the exam. - 11.
-In the event of a paper exam, electronic answer sheets will be used as the official answer sheet.
-Answers marked on the test booklets are used for test review purposes only.
-Answers marked on answer sheets are scored by computer.
+There will not be any additional time allowed for the exam.